gyware-archive/wscc/README.md

 # Windows Script Compiler Collection
 A collection of compilers/converters for Windows script languages such as VBScript, JScript and WSF.

-## WSC
+## Windows Script Compiler (wsc)
-WSC (Windows Script Compiler) is a program to convert VBScript and JScript (JavaScript) files to an executable file.
+Windows Script Compiler is a program to convert VBScript and JScript (JavaScript) files to an executable file.

-## VBJS Converter
+## VBScript to JavaScript Converter (vbjs)
-VBJS is a converter to convert VBScript to JavaScript.
+VBJS is a converter to convert VBScript to JavaScript using regular expressions.